 - Are you driving from Spain? ==> Go for an Easy Toll, but plan it in advance!

 For more information, including an up-to-date list of toll locations and rates, visit the official website.

 Additional travel tips and recommendations

-- I strongly recommend Skyscanner for searching both cars and flights.
+- I strongly recommend Skyscanner for searching for both cars and flights.
 I always find the best deals.
 For cars, local agencies are normally much cheaper than big names such as Europcar and Hertz.

 - If you are in Lisbon and have some extra time, I would strongly recommend visiting Porto.
 It is only 3 hours away by train or car, and it is an incredible city.
-Once in Porto, do not miss the beautiful Douro Valley, land of wine, sun and great landscapes.
+Once in Porto, do not miss the beautiful Douro Valley, the land of wine, sun and great landscapes.